Tanja-4732/cr-tools/README.md

 ## Build process

-Since this app is deployed using Vercel, it runs a build script to set up the build dependencies.
+Since this app is deployed using Vercel, it needs to run a build script to set up the build dependencies.
 This can be accomplished by running the following command in the repo root: `INSTALL_RUST_WASM_DEPS=true ./build.sh`.
 The script is made for Amazon Linux, and is meant to be run inside of an ephemeral container-like environment.

 If your package manager isn't yum, or you don't want to have random dependencies installed to your system, run the following command to build the application directly: `trunk build -d public`, or run `trunk serve -d public` to run a dev server.